DaoCloud/DaoCloud-docs/docs/en/docs/middleware/rabbitmq/intro/features.md

 - Support single-node and multi-node RabbitMQ cluster deployment
 - Support RabbitMQ Managerment plug-in, provide management page
-- Support RabbitMQ Prometheus plug-in, expose monitoring indicators
+- Support RabbitMQ Prometheus plug-in, expose monitoring metrics
-- Use ServiceMonitor to interface with Prometheus to capture indicators
+- Use ServiceMonitor to interface with Prometheus to capture metrics
 - Support the expansion and rolling upgrade of RabbitMQ cluster